the-blaggyS/opencv-steel-darts/README.md

 ## Darts Detection

-*insert text here (short version: To detect the dart I use the diff between images and then the goodfeaturestotrack method from opencv with some pre-and post-processing methods + score merging of both cameras).
+*insert text here (short version: To detect the dart I use the diff between images and then the good_features_to_track method from opencv with some pre-and post-processing methods + score merging of both cameras).

 ## Important